MayouKurayami/KK_SetParentVR/README.md

 ## Notes and Limitations
 - Unknown compatibility with Koikatsu Party (Steam release)

 - Currently does not work in the unofficial VR mod for main game.
 - The plugin does not work well with positions that have significant animation differences between motions (e.g., cowgirl).
+Use the floating menu to switch to **Animation Only Mode** as a workaround.
 - Changing girl's position via the floating menu will not change the guy's position.
 This may cause the guy's hands to be in unnatural or undesired positions at times.
 - Likewise, the guy's feet will often clip into the ground if using a standing position while being close to the ground.
 Enabling the male feet collider option mitigates this somewhat, but not much.
 - Limited functionality in 3P.
 Currently only the first girl's position will be controlled.
-Cannot switch to control the position and pose of the second girl.
+The plugin cannot control the position and pose of the second girl.
 - Due to the extensive controller input needed to operate this plugin, some buttons input overlap with other plugins such as *KoikatuVRAssistPlugin*, causing some unintentional behavior.
 For example, *touching* the Trackpad/Thumbstick will cause KoikatuVRAssistPlugin to override control of the animation speed gauge, interfering with SetParent's animation control.
 - With male following enabled, the shadow casted by the male body may be distracting.
 Use [KK_HAutosets](https://github.com/MayouKurayami/KK_HAutoSets) to disable it.